simonmichael/hledger/hledger/hledger.m4.md

     expenses:rent                  $1000
 ```

-Here there are no ordinary transactions, so the forecasted transactions begin on the first occurence after today's date.
+Here there are no ordinary transactions, so the forecasted transactions begin on the first occurrence after today's date.
 (You won't normally use `--today`; it's just to make these examples reproducible.)

 ## Forecast reports